 A Directors Loan Account is any money that directors owe to their company.
-Repayment of a loan account usually occurs naturally as a company continues to trade.
-It only becomes an issue if the company is liquidated.
+It becomes an issue if the company is liquidated.

 - What is a Director’s Loan Account?

 - How can a Loan Account be repaid?